- The worksheet:

 Once in the Assign Coordinate System dialog, you can find your projection or coordinate system.
 Here are some tips:

 - Enter the EPSG number or a part of the coordinate system name in the search bar and click the Search button.

-- If your data is in latitude and longitude, open the Geographic (lat/lon) section and select the datum of your lat/long data.
+- If your data is in latitude and longitude, expand the Geographic (lat/lon) section and select the datum of your lat/long data.
 Usually, this is World Geodetic System 1984.

-- If your data is in a predefined system (ie. some regional projection or coordinate system, UTM or State Plane), open the Projected Systems section and drill down from there.
+- If your data is in a predefined system (ie. some regional projection or coordinate system, UTM or State Plane), expand the Projected Systems section and drill down from there.

 - If your data is in a projection (ie. Lambert Conformal Conic) that requires user input (ie. Central Meridian), click the New button.
 Give the new projection a name, specify the base projection, the projection parameters, select a datum (or make a custom datum) and click OK.

 If you will use a particular projection over and over again, click the Add to Favorites button.
 This makes that particular projection easy to find and access by including it under the Favorites section.